bzpay-code/bzpay-fullstack-exercise-2021/README.md

 Build a front end application which has support for the following

-    - Adding a new recipie ( With the above paramaters )
+    - Adding a new recipe ( With the above paramaters )
-    - Retrieving a list of recipies
+    - Retrieving a list of recipes
-    - Viewing a Particular Recipie
+    - Viewing a Particular recipes

 The design is up to you, we're not expecting it to be a masterpiece and don't expect you to spend hours in this.